 02 Jul EICR electrical checks for house purchasing

-Most home buyers exposed to increased fire risk due to inadequate electrical checks before purchasing
+Home buyers could be exposed to an increased fire risk due to inadequate electrical checks before purchasing.

-Lack of understanding of property surveys, combined with rush to purchase homes is leaving home buyers vulnerable, says Electrical Safety First
+According to Electrical Safety First, there is a large lack of understanding of property surveys, combined with rush to purchase homes which is leaving home buyers vulnerable.

 Phil Buckle, Director General of Electrical Safety First says:

 “It’s easy to bypass checking the electrics when purchasing a property if you think it is included in the recommended home survey report –our research suggests this is the case for around 20% of people.
 However, not conducting an EICR significantly increases the risk of additional expense, and electric shock or fire, to the buyer and their family.
 We’re encouraging people to use a registered electrician to do a quick and relatively inexpensive check to ensure they know exactly what they’re getting into with the property purchase.”

 Over a third[iii] of home buyers report finding issues with their electrics after they have moved in, with one in ten saying they experienced injury or fire[iv].
 The cost of remedying electrical issues after moving in averages approximately £2000[v]; with some costs rising as high as £10,000.[vi]

 Sean Quarmby knows all too well the importance of having an EICR conducted before purchasing a property.
 After he moved in, he found that his home was deemed to be at risk of fire due to aged wiring and he had to have the property fully rewired and redecorated.